 Organizational structure org charts are harder to draw than management diagrams.
 Charts of ownership structure are inherently complex.
 That complexity can make a mess of your organizational chart.
 See how to design an effective organizational structure chart.

-There are several reasons a chart looks like spaghetti and meatballs.
+There are several reasons a legal entity organizational chart looks like spaghetti and meatballs.

 Hierarchy matters in corporate legal org charts because the relationships convey economic and management rights.
 Charts which do not show parent and subsidiary relationships fail of their essential purpose.
 The org chart needs to be ordered from top to bottom.

 Lines showing relationships on an org chart are critical.
 Unlike management-employee charts, there can be many parents, or ownership relationships.
 The relationships can pass through levels of the hierarchy.
 Lines become crossed or stacked on top of each other, making the chart impractical to read.

 Corporate structures can have more lines than the person drawing the chart can track.
 Charts might omit a line that needs to be drawn or display one incorrectly.

 A more subtle, but persistent, problem with company org charts concerns the nature of the legal entity relationships.
 Company charts show related entities, meaning those legal entities which are in the corporate family.
 However, consumers of org charts want to see the unrelated entities too.

 The distinction between related and unrelated entities is less a legal and more managerial.
 Simplistically, every owner or subsidiary is “related” to its parent or subsidiary by virtue of the equity ownership.
 It is better to think of a related entity as one that you want to manage.
 Conversely, an unrelated entity is not part of the corporate registry, but does appear in the ownership chart for an entity.3